vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 > [!NOTE]
 > Support for more Linux distributions is planned as part of this preview program.

+The installation procedures in this article install the agent version `101.24102.0002` from the insiders-slow channel on the ARM64-based device.
+(See [What's new in Microsoft Defender for Endpoint on Linux](linux-whatsnew.md).)

 ## Deploy Defender for Endpoint on Linux for ARM64-based devices

 You can choose from several methods to deploy Defender for Endpoint on Linux to your ARM64-based device: